 What Is a Spinning Photo Booth?

 A spinning booth is a perfect way to give guests a 360-degree video of their occasion.
 Guests stand on a round podium and a camera attached to a long arm rotates around the podium, taking a 360-degree video.
 This is turning into fascination at numerous occasions and events since it offers something other than what’s expected.
 Therefore, Rather than a regular front-facing photo, it allows you to get a more complete picture and remember the day from every angle.
 Spinning photo booths, also known as rotating photo booths and 360 photo booths come with both manual and automatic options.
 While we’re all drawn to technology, and the automatic option might sound more exciting, there are some important benefits and drawbacks to consider between the different options.
 If you run a photo booth rental business, you want to make sure you’re investing your money wisely, so we’ve separate the differences between the 2 for you.

-Manual vs Automatic Spinning Photo Booths
+Manual vs Automatic 360 Spinning Photo Booths

 How Safe Are Spinning Photo Booths?

 You never know what can happen or going to happen so, that’s why we have insurance.
 Even the most simple photo booth has some element of risk associated with it, but as business owners, we look to limit that risk as much as possible.
 With a camera spinning around a pendulum quite quickly, there are a few safety concerns you need to consider.
 In this regard, manual spinning photo booths are a much safer option than automatic ones, and this is something would-be buyers should consider.
 Photo booths are normally placed in quite hectic environments.
 There’s a lot going on at big parties and events, which means there’s a lot to think about from a safety perspective.

 Wires and Chords

 A manual spinning photo booth is low-tech.
 You simply attach a phone to the mount on the arm, and it records.
 There are no wires or cords, so there’s no plugging in, and no need to find outlets and run wires across a big event hall.
 When you’re working at a busy event this is a huge bonus.
 Where there are wires, there are trips hazards, and when you’re at a party where alcohol is being served, that’s exactly what you don’t want.
 Of course, when you have an automatic spinning booth, you’ll make sure everything is safe and secure but with a manual spinning photo booth, there’s no need for these extra steps, and there’s less to go wrong.

 People Jumping Off the Podium